jacquev6/Chrones/README.md

         }
     }

-Then `CHRONE` macro accepts zero to two arguments: the optional label and index.
+The `CHRONE` macro accepts zero to two arguments: the optional label and index.
 See their description in the [Concepts](#concepts) section above.
 In the example above, all three chrones will have the same name, `"int main()"`.
 `"loop"` and `"iteration"` will be the respective labels of the last two chrones, and the last chrone will also have an index.